hpc/charliecloud/_sources/ch-image.rst.txt

     like :code:`docker build`, the context directory is still available in this case.

-  :code:`--force`
+  :code:`--force[=MODE]`
-    Inject the unprivileged build workarounds; see discussion later in this section for details on what this does and when you might need it.
-If a build fails and :code:`ch-image` thinks :code:`--force` would help, it will suggest it.
+    Use unprivileged build workarounds of mode :code:`MODE`, which can be :code:`fakeroot` or :code:`seccomp` (the default).
+See section “Privilege model” below for details on what this does and when you might need it.

+  :code:`--force-cmd=CMD,ARG1[,ARG2...]`
+    If command :code:`CMD` is found in a :code:`RUN` instruction, add the comma-separated :code:`ARGs` to it.
+For example,
+    :code:`--force-cmd=foo,-a,--bar=baz` would transform :code:`RUN foo -c`
+    into :code:`RUN foo -a --bar=baz -c`.
+This is intended to suppress validation that defeats :code:`--force=seccomp` and implies that option.
+    Can be repeated.
+If specified, replaces (does not extend) the default suppression options.
+Literal commas can be escaped with backslash;
+    importantly however, backslash will need to be protected from the shell also.
+Section “Privilege model” below explains why you might need this.

   :code:`-n`, :code:`--dry-run`
     Don’t actually execute any Dockerfile instructions.

-  :code:`--no-force-detect`
-    Don’t try to detect if the workarounds in :code:`--force` would help.

   :code:`--parse-only`
     Stop after parsing the Dockerfile.